Michu: Oviedo and Celta

 Michu was born in Oviedo, Asturias.
-After beginning with local Real Oviedo in the lower leagues, he moved to Celta de Vigo B of Segunda División B in the middle of 2007; midway through his first season he received his maiden first-team callup, eventually finishing in the starting XI of the Segunda División side.
+After beginning with local Real Oviedo in the lower leagues, he moved to Celta B of Segunda División B in the middle of 2007; midway through his first season he received his maiden first-team call-up, eventually finishing in the starting XI of the Segunda División side.

 In mid-January 2010, a transfer to La Liga with Sporting de Gijón in order to replace Birmingham City-bound Míchel was almost arranged, but it eventually fell through and Michu stayed at Celta.
 In his last two second-tier campaigns, he totalled 12 goals for the Galicians.

-On 8 June 2011, after helping the club to sixth position in the regular season, Michu netted the game's only goal in the first leg of the promotion play-offs against Granada CF, at home; in the second leg, however, he missed his penalty shootout attempt and his team was eliminated (5–4).
+On 8 June 2011, after helping the club to sixth position in the regular season, Michu netted the game's only goal in the first leg of the promotion play-offs against Granada, at home; in the second leg, however, he missed his penalty shootout attempt and his team was eliminated (5–4).